-The Mining Contract was awarded to Norinco International Ltd ("Norinco").
-Norinco was also awarded the EPC contract for the Plant on a fixed price Lump Sum Turn Key basis.
-Work continued with optimisation of the Open Pit Mine Design and Schedule.
+The Mining Contract was submitted to the mining contractor Norinco for review.
+Work continued on optimisation of the Open Pit Mine Design and Schedule.

-As per the completed Resettlement Action Plan, compensation payments to land and crop owners were initiated, with payments continuing through the period.
+Compensation payments to land and crop owners were initiated with payments continuing through the period.

 Health & Safety